susu-kkekki/happy-birthday-bestfrienddd/README.md

 The game is based on the Jujutsu Kaisen Season 3 Culling Games.
 The character sprites are actual characters from the animè.

 ## Author
-Created with so much attention detail for my animè lover, my baby brother ♥️.
+Created with so much to attention detail for my animè lover, my baby brother ♥️.